DC111-ui/hss-storage-platform/README.md

 ## **Project Overview**

 Hatfield Storage Solutions (HSS) is a seasonal student storage service based in Hatfield Pretoria.
-This is a stydent area where thousands of university students reside.
+This is a student area where thousands of university students reside.
 At the end of the academic year, a lot of student accomodations require students to move all their belongins from their appartments/rooms.
-They often need secure storage for items such as beds, fridges, desks, and boxes.
+They often need convinient, secure storage for items such as beds, fridges, desks, and boxes.
 HSS provides pickup, secure storage in third-party units, and return of items.
 Pricing is calculated based on item type, quantity, and storage duration.

 This project demonstrates a cloud-based, WordPress-powered web platform that enables students to request storage, manage bookings, and track their items.
 Administrators can manage storage units, bookings, and inventory efficiently.
 The project is built as a **demo and portfolio piece**, using **AWS Free Tier services**.